MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-details-for-an-error-in-your-app.md

 author: mcleanbyron
 ms.assetid: f0c0325e-ad61-4238-a096-c37802db3d3b
 description: Use this method in the Windows Store analytics API to get detailed data for a specific error for your app.
-title: Get details for an error ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get details for an error in your app ms.author: mcleans ms.date: 02/08/2017 ms.topic: article